Shou/crawler/README.md

 Once you're in the the project git directory, run `stack install`.

-You can run the tests with `stack build --test` and the benchmark with `stack build --bench`.
+You can run the small tests with `stack build --test`.

 ## Run